ARTICLE

 Not everyone says that globalization is good, however.
 Some people worry that Western culture will destroy local cultures around the world.
 They fear that everyone will end up eating hamburgers and watching Hollywood movies.
 Others point out that people tend to adopt some aspects of other cultures without giving up their own.
 Ironically, modern technology is often used to preserve and spread traditional beliefs and customs.

 Opponents to globalization blame free trade for unfair working conditions.
-They also say that outsourcing has caused wealthy countries to lose too many jobs.
-Supporters of globalization say that factory workers in poor countries are making much better wages than they would at other jobs available to them.
+They also say that outsourcing has caused countries to lose too many jobs.
+Supporters of globalization say that workers in poor countries are making much better wages than they would at other jobs available to them.
 They also argue that free trade has lowered prices in wealthier countries and improved the economy of poorer countries.

 Media Credits